Savings & Support

 *Eligibility required.
 Annual savings up to $15,000.
 State and federal beneficiaries not eligible.
 Terms and conditions apply.

-If you have a financial hardship and have been prescribed XELJANZ or XELJANZ XR, XELSOURCE may be able to help with access options.
+Savings may be just a phone call away.
+If you have a financial hardship and you’ve been prescribed XELJANZ or XELJANZ XR, call XELSOURCE to learn how you may be able to save on your XELJANZ prescription.
 See below for details.
 Terms and conditions/eligibility requirements apply.

 To speak to someone at XELSOURCE about your insurance coverage and medication costs for XELJANZ or